mhaupt63/ChangePointDetectorEVT/README.md

 	- ExtendedDates.
 These are the original dates plus 3 exta for the forecast (if a forecast has been made)
 	- Trend.
 This is the linear change factor
 	- TrendVariance.
 Variance of the trend

+See "Trend.png" for an illustration of this module